 Pyg's best friend is Napi, my other inherited dog.
 He's a 2-year-old chihuahua (mix?) and the two boys play and play and play!
 I'm so glad we have them both, even if Napi is a bit naughty.
 It's not his fault though; he was rescued by my fiance from physically abusive neighbors and is fear-reactive as a result.
 Although I was disappointed to discover this, I know he'll be worth the work!

 My name is Crystal Thompson.
 I’m a social worker by day, and a dog trainer by night.
-I taught at PetSmart for about a year, and now work for Paws Abilities, where I teach reactive dog classes and do private consults.
+I am a CPDT-KA and have taught at PetSmart and Paws Abilities Dog Training.
 I believe in training without pain, fear, or intimidation, but strive to meet people wherever they are.
 We’re all just doing the best we can, and my goal is to help others learn how to train in ways that furthers their relationship with their dog.

 Disclaimer: Although I write about various techniques for working with dogs with behavioral problems, this blog is not intended to replace an in-person consultation with a canine professional.
 If you are experiencing problems with your dog, please consult with a professional before attempting any of the techniques described in this blog.
 I assume no liability for injury to you or your dog incurred by following these descriptions or procedures.